-Day 6: Bullet Train to Kyoto
+Day 6: Hiroshima - Kyoto

 This morning, transfer to Hiroshima Station and catch a bullet train to Kyoto, a journey of 1 hour 40 minutes.
 Capital for a thousand years, this enchanting city is the epitome of traditional Japan.
 After lunch, visit Ryoanji Temple, with its famous Zen garden, and Kinkakuji Temple, known as the 'Golden Pavilion' due to its golden exterior.
-You will sp end approximately 2 hours exploring the temples before continuing to your hotel to check in.
+Continue to your hotel to check in for a two-night stay.

-Please note: You will need to pack a small overnight bag for tonight as your main luggage will be transferred separately this morning to the Kyoto hotel and arrive the next day.
+Please note: You will need to pack a smaller overnight bag for tonight as your main luggage will be transferred separately this morning to your Kyoto hotel and arrive the next day.